Assistance for Households Affected by the Security Crisis in the Center-North and Sahel regions of Burkina Faso (PAMAC)

 The aim of the project is to contribute to improving the living conditions and well-being of vulnerable populations affected by the humanitarian crisis in the Center-North and Sahel regions of Burkina Faso.
 (Contribution to SDGs 1, 2, 3, 4, 5, 6 & GAP III Objective 3.3)

-The project targets the municipality of Djibo (Sahel) and the municipality of Kaya (Center North) in Burkina Faso.
+The project targets the municipalities of Djibo and Dori (Sahel) and the municipality of Kaya (Center North) in Burkina Faso.

 Education in Emergency: construction and equipment of 6 classrooms, establishment of reception areas for children, tutoring courses, medical consultations in schools, upgrading of schools to disability inclusion standards, provision of scholarships, distribution of feminine hygiene kits.